activecollab/activecollab-sdk/README.md

 # activeCollab SDK

-This is a simple PHP library that makes communication with [activeCollab API](https://www.activecollab.com/help/books/api/index.html) easy.
+This is a simple PHP library that makes communication with [activeCollab 4 API](https://www.activecollab.com/help/books/api/index.html) easy. **If you are looking for a library that works with Active Collab 5 and newer, use [this package](https://github.com/activecollab/activecollab-feather-sdk) instead**.

 ## First Connection